-10.4.2.1.
+9.4.2.1.
 Voluntary Separation from the University

 Students in good academic standing wishing to separate from the University must notify the Office of the Registrar and may do so at any time, up to and inclusive of the last day of classes.
-Separations requested after the last day of instruction or by students on probation must be approved by the Vice Provost of Research and Dean of Graduate Studies or designee.
+Separations requested after the last day of instruction or by students on probation must be approved by the Dean of Graduate Studies or designee.
 Students may separate from the University only once for any reason.

-When students are enrolled in classes when they separate from the University, a grade of "W" is entered for each course.
+If students are enrolled in classes when they separate from the University, a grade of "W" is entered for each course.
 Students who have withdrawn from classes to separate from the University may be eligible for partial tuition reimbursement.
-The date of separation is based on the notification date and cannot be changed retroactively.